ceph/ceph/README.md

 ### Project Overview
 With data volumes growing exponentially, a highly scalable storage that preserves and records digital content for ongoing or future company operations is a paramount solution to any successful business.
 Red Hat Ceph, an open-source software that facilitates distributed object, block, and file storage, emerged as a massively scalable storage solution for modern data pipelines to store and streamline important digital information.

 To access stored data in Ceph, one can achieve this in three ways, which the first two being most relevant to this project: radosgw (RGW), librados, and RADOS block device (RBD).
 With RGW, data can be accessed using HTTP with the Ceph Object Gateway daemon providing interfaces compatible with Amazon S3 and OpenStack Swift.
-Additionally, librados provides a native interface which allows utilization of librados software libraries through APIs in programming languages such as C/C++, Python, and others.

 The current version of Ceph is paired with Datacenter-Data-Delivery Network (D3N), a multi-layer cache infrastructure for data centers.
 Its goal is to speed up performance of big data analytics by caching commonly accessed data on computing clusters connected to a larger data lake.